How and why did saloons become the social hub of New York's subcultures from 1845-1895?

-Immigrants and alcohol.
+Immigrants and alcohol

 Saloons from 1845-1895 were predominantly, but by no means exclusively, working class.
-The range could stretch from a squalid dive, patronised by the lowest sort of thug, to the high-end saloon that was acceptable to the middle and upper classes.
+The range could stretch from a squalid dive, patronised by the lowest sort of thug, to the high-end saloon that was acceptable even to the middle and upper classes.
 Many of these establishments made their names as a combination of saloon/restaurant/gentleman’s club.
 Hybrid concert saloons also developed during this era, accommodating hundreds and staging musicals, variety acts and dance nights.
 They catered for a range of cliental, including many dandified sporting men.
 In addition, numerous saloons were renowned for being on the periphery of the sex-trade.

-But the saloon was a far more basic place at the start of our chosen period, particularly those frequented by Irish immigrants.
+The saloon was rather basic at the start of our chosen period, particularly those frequented by Irish immigrants.
 The bulk of New York’s Irish would arrive poor and malnourished, and most could only afford to live in the cheapest slum areas.
 From the 1830s and into the 1870s this was predominantly around the waterfronts and in the Five Points district.
 Anbinder ably describes the earlier type of saloon, writing: ‘[It] was a long, narrow space, with a long bar running down one wall and an empty floor opposite it to accommodate those that might visit at lunchtime and in the evening.’
 The floor was covered with sawdust to ‘sop up tobacco juice and spilt beer’.11 The saloon was usually devoid of tables and chairs, with the patrons jostling for a spot at the bar.
 It was also normal to have a round of drinks in one establishment and then move on to the next, where more drinks would be consumed.

 In 1843, Richard Henry Dana Jr visited the Five Points and noted in his diaries an abundance of ‘grog shops, oyster cellars and close, obscure and suspicious places of every description.’12 When Joel H Ross visited Five Points in 1851, the high level of alcoholism among the poor struck him.
 He wrote: ‘The number of human beings annually sacrificed upon the altar of rum, in this single city, I will not attempt to enumerate.’13 In 1872, McCabe visited the poorer districts of New York that were still dominated by Irish immigrants and their descendants.
 He recorded that ‘day after day you see men and women reeling along the streets, or falling helpless.’14